toramameseven/markdown-docx/README.md

 This extension uses a docx binary file for the template.
 If security check happens, you can download the template from this repo and set it as template in the settings.

-sone feature on version 0.0.1 are removed. sorry.
+some feature on version 0.0.1 are removed. sorry.

 ## Requirements